doocs/leetcode/solution/1500-1599/1587.Bank Account Summary II/README_EN.md

 +--------------+---------+
 account is the primary key for this table.
 Each row of this table contains the account number of each user in the bank.
+There will be no two users having the same name in the table.
 </pre>

 <p>&nbsp;</p>